Tips and tricks

 Below are a few personal recommendations.
 These are young entrepreneurs that I enjoy working with or simply websites or offers that impress me.

 Webagentur Schmid: The inexpensive web agency for secure and fast websites.

 Ela's Rezepte: Enjoyment with passion.
 Enjoyable food definitely makes life more beautiful!
 A website with many delicious recipes.

-Mediation-Aufwind: Competent accompaniment and support in finding solutions in conflicts.
+mediation-aufwind: Competent guidance and support in finding solutions to conflicts.